phpearth/docs/packages/cms.md

----
-title: "What is CMS and which one should I use?"
+# What is CMS and which one should I use?
-updated: "October 9, 2016"
-permalink: "/faq/what-is-cms/"
----

 CMS (content management system) is an application and unlike a framework it provides you higher level developed architecture for working with content -